 “[BADWest] champions and further advances the art of Black documentary filmmakers across the Diaspora.”

 Their biggest annual event is the Day of Black Docs.
 Held at the American Film Institute, the event includes short and feature-length documentaries and filmmaker Q&As.
-Tickets are open to the public.
-You can submit your documentary for the next Day of Black Docs by emailing a link to badwestla2@gmail.com.
+The event is open to the public, and purchase of tickets in advance is highly recommended.

 BADWest also hosts educational workshops throughout the year, most open to both members and non-members.
-Free “4th Monday” Community Documentary Screenings include Q&As with directors.
+For example, tickets are free for BADWest’s regular “4th Tuesdays” Community Documentary Screening series.

-Members-only benefits include a membership directory listing, exclusive industry announcements, discounted events, and access to templates for film budgets, treatments, and proposals.
+Members-only benefits include a membership directory listing, exclusive industry announcements, discounted events, workshops, and access to templates for film budgets, treatments, and proposals, among other resources.

 Membership is open to people of African descent working in the documentary community.
 There’s no geographical limitation for membership, but the organization does explicitly focus on issues affecting Southern California documentary filmmakers.